GabrielleC-J/project3_cse701/README.md

 December 12, 2021

 ## Background Information
 In many computer programs the precision of an arithmetic operation is limited to the word size in which a computer has.
 In many modern day desktop computers a typical word size is 64 bits.
 Thus the largest number that can be represented in any program would be $2^{64} = 1.8446744*10^{19}$ if only looking at unsigned integers.
 However if one is using signed integers the largest range of values available is approximately $-9.2233720 *10^{18}$ to $9.2233720 *10^{18}$.
 There are also word sizes of 32 bits, 16 bits and 8 bits which have smaller ranges.
-However in many cases while doing an arithmetic operation, like addition and multiplication, the result could have a higher value that allowed by the computer.
+However in many cases while doing an arithmetic operation, like addition and multiplication, the result could have a higher value than allowed by the computer.
 Thus the results in this case would not be accurate or correct.

 Every number can be presented in the following manner: